judewoolls/assessment-project-1/README.md

 ## Testing

-**HTML validation**: all three html files passed the validation test **CSS validation**: the stylesheet passed the validation test **Lighthouse test**:
+**HTML validation**: all three html files passed the validation test

+**CSS validation**: the stylesheet passed the validation test

+**Lighthouse test**:
   * Desktop score: 81
   * Mobile score: 71
 Key improvements for this would be to compress images.

+### Were user stories met
+The must-have and should-have user stories are met.
+This was testing by:
+* using the nav bar and footer links
+* using dev tools to check for responsiveness
+* using the buttons to check the links are correct
+* check that all the correct images display where they should
+* there is no left over lorem ipsum text

 **Responsive design**
 ![responsive design image](amiresponsive.png)